Hysterical congressman calls John Kelly a 'disgrace to the uniform he used to wear'

 In any case, it is entirely consistent with Kelly’s military background for him to help execute the lawful orders of the U.S. president.
 That’s particularly true in this case, where the order effectuates the demise of an unlawful presidential order substantially similar to one that courts have already invalidated.

 Gutierrez obviously disagrees with Trump’s decision on DACA.
-However, it is offensive and, frankly, stupid for him to cast that policy disagreement in personnel terms.
+However, it is offensive and, frankly, stupid for him to cast that policy disagreement in personal terms.

 Gutierrez claims that Kelly, when he was Secretary of DHS, “lied straight to the faces of the Congressional Hispanic Caucus about preventing the mass deportation of DREAMers.”
 Gutierrez declines to cite the specific promise Kelly allegedly made; nor, absent a transcript or a recording, would I be inclined to take Gutierrez’s word for what Kelly said.